Authentic View Entry Helpers

 To enter a value for an attribute, click in the value field of the attribute and enter the value.
 This creates the attribute and its value in the XML document.

-The xsi:type attribute can be changed by clicking in the value field of the attribute and then selecting, from the dropdown list that appears, one of the listed values.
-The listed values are the available abstract types defined in the XML Schema on which the Authentic View document is based.
+•The xsi:type attribute can be changed by clicking in the value field of the attribute and then either (i) selecting a value from the dropdown list that appears, or (ii) entering a value.
+Values displayed in the dropdown list are the available abstract types defined in the XML Schema on which the Authentic View document is based.

 The Entities Entry Helper allows you to insert an entity in your document.
 Entities can be used to insert special characters or text fragments that occur often in a document (such as the name of a company).
 To insert an entity, place the cursor at the point in the text where you want to have the entity inserted, then double-click the entity in the Entities Entry Helper.